Sounddie/race-control-tv/README.md

 The official website is also not easily usable with a remote.
 If in the future an official application would be available, I will happilly abandonned this one.

-This application has only been tested on a up-to-date Nvidia Shield TV 2017 version.
+This application has been tested on a up-to-date Nvidia Shield TV 2017 version.
+For you Belgian users: I can confirm this application works great on the Proximus V7 Android TV Decoder, after sideloading it.

 This will allways be a free and open source app and will probably never be on Google Play.